History of the Noh theatre

 Elaborate costumes are a very important part of creating a striking performance.
 If a play begins rather slowly it is likely that the audience will get bored, therefore the Noh actors choose bright and colourful costumes.
 Costumes can also help to communicate a special context, so a broad-brimmed hat made of bamboo would suggest country life.
 These expensive costumes were often gifts to a famous actor by his admirers, something that still happens today.

 Stage props on the other hand were hardly needed at all.
-More important
+More important than the

 Horned Noh mask of